Group consolidation – What is group consolidation?

 Consolidation of businesses

-Though similar, consolidation is not the same as a merger.
-A merger occurs when a smaller company is absorbed by a larger business, resulting in the dissolution of the smaller organisation.
-Within consolidation, either a new entity is created and both original businesses cease to exist, or the acquired business continues to function as a stand-alone business but is legally recognised as a subsidiary of the larger organisation.
+A new business entity is created and both original companies cease to exist, or: The acquired business continues to function as a stand-alone business but is legally recognised as a subsidiary of the larger organisation.

 Consolidation is usually expected to increase market share; reduce competition; or increase profitability by combining resources, technology, and industry expertise.